The infinite dimensional geometry of conjugation invariant generating sets: The free-splitting graph

-Each fundamental domain has at most a uniformly finite number of edges.
+Each of these domains has at most a uniformly finite number of edges, depending only on the rank of the free group.
+This bound comes from the number of edges in a trivalent graph with fundamental group $F_n$.
 It follows that there is a uniform bound, depending only on $n$, for how far $h (h')^{-1}$ moves $\entryv$.
 Thus we can find a uniformly finite chain of translates of $D_{\entryv}$, each sharing a vertex with the previous one, such that $\entryv$ is contained in the first and $h (h')^{-1} \entryv$ is contained in the last.
 As is implicit in Bass-Serre Theory and recalled in the next lemma, if $g_1 D_{\entryv}$ is adjacent to $D_{\entryv}$ then $g_1$ is separable or a product of two separables.
-This gives the result.
+This gives the result. \end{proof}